West Ham skipper Neill details A-League plans

+West Ham United and Australia captain Lucas Neill has detailed plans for an A-League West Sydney franchise to be launched in 2010.
 Neill is fronting a consortium bidding for a licence and said: "For quite some time there's been talk of expanding the A-League, so I did a bit of homework myself and then got a company (Inspire Sports Group, whose management arm represents Neill) to invest some time and money into working out what suited.

 "Meanwhile the FFA did their own report that suggested western Sydney would be one of the top areas for expansion, so then we did some research to really nail it in terms of figures -- population, commerce and so on.
 Everything about it was appealing, and as a Sydney boy I really wanted to do it.